rhomobile/rhomobile-docs/docs/en/5.0.30/guide/nonrhostudio.md

 		[ADDED]  app/Product/product.rb
 		[ADDED]  app/test/product_spec.rb

+> Note: Models created through the command-line-interface will use the [property bag data schema](rhom_ruby#property_bag) by default.
+To use Fixed Schema instead, have a look at the [fixed schema section](rhom_ruby#fixed_schema) of our [Rhom in Ruby guide](rhom_ruby).

 ## Building and Running
 You build and run for individual platforms using command line options

 Running on iphone simulator